660 Fifth Avenue: Anbang talks and proposed replacement

+New tenants

+In May 2022, asset manager Macquarie Group became the first company to lease space in the renovated building, taking six stories; other tenants included 400 Capital Management, which took one story.
+Uniqlo bought its storefront at 660 Fifth Avenue in August 2024, paying between $340 million and $350 million.
+The last remaining vacant space was leased to Scotiabank in September 2025.
+The Wall Street Journal referred to the renovation as an "improbable comeback" for 660 Fifth Avenue, contrasting with the political controversies and precarious financial situation that the building had experienced during the 2010s.

 Tenants

 Office tenants

 Before the building opened, it was 80 percent leased to office tenants.
 Initial tenants included conglomerate Foster Wheeler, entertainment company Warner Bros., personal care companies Revlon and Helene Curtis Industries, advertisers Benton & Bowles and Ted Bates & Co, and exporter American Export-Isbrandtsen Lines.
-Numerous design firms were hired to customize the offices for tenants; for example, the Warner offices required a two-story theater with 100 people, while Foster Wheeler's engineering personnel were given interchangeable offices.
+Numerous design firms were hired to customize the offices for tenants; for example, the Warner offices required a two-story theater for 100 people, while Foster Wheeler's engineering personnel were given interchangeable offices.

 During the late 1960s, document management firm Xerox and lingerie firm Bali Company leased space in 666 Fifth Avenue.
 Financial services provider Mutual of America moved its headquarters into 62000 ft2 at 666 Fifth Avenue in 1976.
 The computer-service company Donovan Data Systems, time-share firm Keydata Corporation, theater chain Loews Cineplex Entertainment, and brokers Shearson all leased space in the building in 1979.
 Oil firm AGIP Petroleum also had space at 666 Fifth Avenue in the 1990s.

 Several law firms have occupied the building: